baier233/x64dbg/docs/developers/functions/bridge/BridgeGetDbgVersion.md

 ## Return Value

-Return an integer value representing the version of the x64dbg.
+Return an integer value representing the version of the MARENOL.

 ## Example